 If you like to see your coffee, you want a glass carafe with measurements for more accuracy.
 Thermal carafes are opaque and do not give away what’s brewing inside the cup.

 On the other hand, if you prefer a sturdy, long-lasting model, thermal carafes are strong with a stainless-steel exterior.
 Unlike a glass version that can easily break with a single slip, thermal carafes have a longer life expectancy,

 You will have big or smaller devices, with a carafe or without a carafe, single-serve/multiple serve, pre-ground pods/filter coffee, in-built grinder(unique)/no grinder.

-There are many types of coffee makers, and they do not limit to auto-drip machines.
-Two very popular choices are Espresso and Moka pots, both brew pressurized coffee cups.
+There are many types of coffee makers, and they are not limited to automatic drip coffee makers.
+Two very popular choices are Espresso and Moka pots.